simon-mcmahon/2018-jekyll-resume/README.md

 # Archived 2018 resume Jekyll website

+Note that this is an **ARCHIVE** of a previous version of my resume website.
+As such it isn't maintained, shouldn't be run and may have security issues.

 This is the repository archive of the Github pages resume website I used in 2018.
 It was accessible at [simonmcmahon.com](https://simonmcmahon.com).
 I am replacing it with something capable of hosting a blog as well.

 It featured a professional looking blue theme, responsive design for mobile, a simple 1-page design.